Certificate in Autism

 - AUT 510: Fundamentals of Autism/3 credits

-- AUT 530 Autism: Positive Behavior Supports/3 cr
+- AUT 530 Autism: Positive Behavior Supports/3 credits

-- AUT 540 Autism: Building Social and Communication Skills/3 cr
+- AUT 540 Autism: Social and Communication Skills/3 credits

 Wheelock's innovative graduate Certificate in Autism embraces an interdisciplinary approach that addresses specific gaps that exist between theory and practice in this evolving field.
 By the end of the program, students will be able to:

 - Identify and describe warning signs of ASD.